 Ensure all of your key players have a clear role and understand their responsibilities.
 Note the start and end dates for each task and keep lines of communication open.
 Giving an end date for tasks is essential for tracking milestones and holding the task owner accountable for their responsibilities.
 It’s easy to say something will be done.
-Having a plan with landmark goals to support change management further.
+Having a plan with landmark goals will support an effective change management plan further.

-Though it’s important to set project deadlines, maintaining a degree of flexibility is also important.
-Padding your tasks with some extra time to account for worst-case scenarios will help provide the most realistic project roadmap.
+Though it’s important to set project deadlines, maintaining a degree of flexibility is also mandatory.
+Padding your tasks with some extra time to account for worst-case scenarios will help provide a realistic project roadmap.

 Change is impossible without communication.
-In fact, lack of communication or ineffective communication is the #1 reason change management goes wrong.
-Building communication guidelines into your overall change management plan is extremely important to the success of your plan.
+In fact, lack of communication or ineffective communication is the #1 reason a change management plan can go wrong.
+Building communication guidelines is extremely important to achieve successful results.
 Make sure employees and leadership understand the impending change and know what they need to do to prepare.
-Your team will want to know how their role will contribute to this change and when the change will take place.
+Your team will want to know how their role will contribute to this change and when it will take place.